react-native-community/discussions-and-proposals/proposals/0540-layout-conformance-capabilities-vision.md

 React Native does not implement the full set of browser CSS features.
 Apart from higher level concepts like stylesheets, selectors, and cascading (which can largely be supplanted by CSS-in-JS solutions shared between RN and browser), React Native doesn’t implement all style properties.

 It’s clear there is a desire for more capabilities, but there is a question of which should be added.
 React Native should enable skills to be transferable, offer a stellar developer experience, and enable substantial code-sharing (while being leaner than a browser).
 A natural conflict is whether to prioritize building for compatibility (existing usages), or for developer experience.
-Given the capability lockout strategy, ecosystem traction is dependent on building out features developers would like to use, in their existing React Native projects.
+[Adoption of conformant layout](#restriction-to-conformant-trees) is dependent on building out features developers would like to use, in their existing React Native projects.

 With the initial focus of building for developer experience, instead of compatibility, we need input on what the community cares about.
 We can derive a lot of this from asking directly, but should be opportunistic in our choices, accounting for implementation complexity.